Edvive/Bulk-Email-GUI/README.md

 Note: You will receive `Credentials do not match` error if your email/password is incorrect or less secure app access is `disabled`.

+Don't forget to disable the less secure app login again after sending your mails!

 ### Logs